-2.10 The involvement of the community in the preparation of planning policy documents (DPDs and SPDs) is essential to achieve local ownership and legitimacy.
-The Council has to prepare a Statement of Community Involvement (SCI).
-A revised SCI was approved in December 2017.
-It sets out the Council's policy for involving the community in the preparation and revision of its documents and its involvement in planning applications.
+- 2.9 Under the Planning Act 2008 there is no need for SPDs to be included within the LDS however given the Council will continue to produce SPDs when appropriate, details on the progress in preparing SPDs are included within the LDS for transparency. - 2.10 The involvement of the community in the preparation of planning policy documents (DPDs and SPDs) is essential to achieve local ownership and legitimacy. - 2.11 The Council also has to prepare a Statement of Community Involvement (SCI).
+A revised SCI was adopted by the Council's Cabinet on 18 January 2023 following a period of public consultation.
+The current SCI 2023 was published in April 2023.
+It sets out the Council's standards with regard to involving the community in the preparation and revision of its plan making documents and its involvement in planning applications.